jahnvisrivastava100/Reverse-Connection/README.md

 Here we make use of reverse connection to connect to friend/victim's device.<br>

 <b> Reason for avoiding direct connection ? </b><br>
-since we know IP addressed are of two types  dynamic and static<br>
+since we know IP addresses are of two types  dynamic and static<br>
 and our routers give us Dynamic IP <br>
 Our friends/victims IP address will keep on changing with each restart<br>
 To avoid this problem we can make use of reverse connection<br>